DOES SCRIPTURE PRESCRIBE THE CELEBRATION OF CHRISTMAS?

 Now back to our Christmas issue...

-I find no evidence in the Bible to suggest that the celebration of Christmas is sinful or that it violates any passage of Scripture.
+I find no evidence in the Bible to suggest that the celebration of Christmas is sinful or violates any passage of Scripture.
+The conclusions carried in articles that oppose the Christmas and Easter traditions are based on arguments advanced by New Age teachers.
+They have no biblical merit at all.

-While Christmas relates to the celebration of Christ's incarnate birth, the Easter celebration reminds us of the suffering that Christ endured for our redemption and His triumph over death through His resurrection and ascension to heaven.
+Critics of the Christmas tradition should retrace their lost convictions on Christian traditions that have been discarded.
+While Christmas relates to the celebration of Christ's incarnate coming, the Easter celebration reminds us of the suffering that Christ endured for our redemption and His triumph over death through His resurrection.

-To blot out the two celebrations from our Christian calendars, under the pretext that they are not commanded by Scripture is, in my considered view, sacrilegious and a great dishonor to our Risen Lord!
+To blot out the two celebrations from our Christian calendars under the pretext that they are not commanded by Scripture is, in my considered view, sacrilegious and a great dishonor to our Risen Lord!

+Now as regards when Jesus was born, I agree with those why argue that Jesus may not have been born on 25th December.
+The Christmas day is merely a date reserved for traditional celebration of Jesus' coming.
 Those who insist on dates other than the traditional December 25th are at liberty to celebrate on any other date(s) that they consider to resonate with their convictions.

-Those who chose not to celebrate these seasons are at liberty to do so.
+Let me conclude by saying that Christmas and Easter celebrations are close to the hearts of those who love the Lord.
+Those who choose not to celebrate these seasons are at liberty to do so.
 However, any attempt to discredit these important Christian calendar dates by appealing to church history is hollow and futile!

 My concluding view is that both celebrations are biblically legitimate and nothing concerning their celebration or commemoration by the Christian community violates the Scriptures.